SWE-Bench Pro: Can AI Agents Solve Long-Horizon Software Engineering Tasks?: Results

 \textbf{Scaffold.} We use the SWE-Agent \cite{yang2024sweagent} scaffold.
 We also explore another popular scaffold, Agentless \cite{xia2024agentless}.
 However, we find that Agentless has difficulty in multi-file editing, thus, produces low evaluation scores.
 We focus on SWE-Agent for our results.

 \textbf{Evaluation settings.} All models use the latest versions as of September 18th, 2025.
 For open-source LLMs, we use vllm to host each model.
 Models are hosted on a single node, with 8 H100 Nvidia GPUs.
 We enable tool-use when possible, for open-weight models, we use syntax parsing to enable tool-use.
-Models have a maximum of 200 turns.
-We use the same prompt for all models, which is a basic prompt outlining the task, format requirements for the agent and description for available tools.
+Models have a maximum of 50 turns.
+We use the same prompt for all models, which is the default prompt from \cite{yang2024sweagent}.
+We use Opus 4.1 without extended thinking as reported by Anthropic in their own evaluation on SWE-Bench Verified.

 \textbf{Issue Ambiguity.} Models are evaluated in the setting without any ambiguity -- that is, we include the problem statement, requirements and interface specification in the agent prompt.
 Here, models are evaluated on their ability to implement a given repair or patch after being given significant details (rather than their ability to resolve ambiguity).